Jeff Buckley: Concert tours

 Following Johnson's departure, the band, now without a drummer, was put on hold and did not perform live again until February 12, 1997.
 Due to the pressure from extensive touring, Buckley spent the majority of the year away from the stage.
 However, from May 2 to 5, he played a short stint as bass guitarist with Mind Science of the Mind, with friend Nathan Larson, then guitarist of Shudder to Think.
-Buckley returned to playing live concerts when he went on his "phantom solo tour" of cafés in the Northeast U.S. in December 1996, appearing under a series of aliases: the Crackrobats, Possessed by Elves, Father Demo, Smackrobiotic, the Halfspeeds, Crit-Club, Topless America, Martha & the Nicotines, and A Puppet Show Named Julio.
-By way of justification, Buckley posted a note stating he missed the anonymity of playing in cafes and local bars:
+Buckley returned to playing live concerts when he went on his "phantom solo tour" of cafés in the northeast U.S. in December 1996, appearing under a series of aliases: the Crackrobats, Possessed by Elves, Father Demo, Smackrobiotic, the Halfspeeds, Crit-Club, Topless America, Martha & the Nicotines, and A Puppet Show Named Julio.
+By way of justification, Buckley posted a note stating he missed the anonymity of playing in cafés and local bars:

 My Sweetheart the Drunk

 In 1996, Buckley started writing a new album with the working title My Sweetheart the Drunk.
-While working with Patti Smith on her 1996 album Gone Again, he met collaborator Tom Verlaine, the lead singer of the punk band Television.
+While working with Patti Smith on her 1996 album Gone Again, he met Tom Verlaine, lead singer of the punk-new wave band Television.
 Buckley asked Verlaine to be producer on the new album and he agreed.
 In mid-1996, Buckley and his band began recording sessions in Manhattan with Verlaine, recording "Sky Is a Landfill", "Vancouver", "Morning Theft", and "You and I".
 Eric Eidel played the drums through these sessions as a stop-gap after Matt Johnson's departure, before Parker Kindred joined as full-time drummer.
 Around this time, Buckley met Inger Lorre of the Nymphs in an East Village bar and struck up a fast and close friendship.
 Together, they contributed a track to Kerouac: Kicks Joy Darkness, a Jack Kerouac tribute album.
 After Lorre's backup guitarist for an upcoming album quit the project, Buckley offered to fill in.
 He became attached to one of the songs from the album, "Yard of Blonde Girls" and recorded a cover.
 Another recording session in Manhattan followed in early 1997, but Buckley and the band were unsatisfied with the material.

 On February 4, 1997, Buckley played a short set at the Knitting Factory's tenth anniversary concert featuring a selection of his new songs: "Jewel Box", "Morning Theft", "Everybody Here Wants You", "The Sky is a Landfill" and "Yard of Blonde Girls".
 Lou Reed was in attendance and expressed interest in working with Buckley.
 The band played their first gig with Parker Kindred, their new drummer, at Arlene's Grocery in New York on February 9.
 The set featured much of Buckley's new material that would appear on Sketches for My Sweetheart the Drunk and a recording has become one of Buckley's most widely distributed bootlegs.
-Later that month, Buckley recorded a spoken word reading of the Edgar Allan Poe poem, "Ulalume", for the album Closed on Account of Rabies.
+Later that month, Buckley recorded a spoken word reading of the Edgar Allan Poe poem "Ulalume" for the album Closed on Account of Rabies.
 It was his last recording in New York; shortly after, he moved to Memphis, Tennessee.